IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 	If we tried to start the app now, it would fail since it needs a bound Cloudant database.

 3. Go to your new app's dashbaord and click on `Bind a Service`, choose the Cloudant database you created earlier.
 You'll be prompoted to restage.
 Click Yes.
-After that completes:
+After that completes (about a minute):

 Your REST API is available at `http://cloudantAPI-USERNAME.mybluemix.net/api/Items`
 Your API Explorer API at `http://cloudantAPI-USERNAME.mybluemix.net/explorer`

 ## Update your app for saving

 Let's update our `realtime-tone` app now so that it leverages this new Cloudant DB API.
+When you click the `Save` button, we want it to call our Loopback API with the data we want to save.

 1. Create a file called `save.js` which handles saving the Speech to Text results for the session.